Summary

 "My superpower is to connect the dots between people, places, ideas, and opportunities."

-"Only 12% of employees agree their organization excels at onboarding new hires."
+"Only 12% of employees strongly agree their organization does a great job onboarding new employees."

 More Videos